OxanaSF/healthy-hood/README.md

 I furthured my knowledge by using platforms such as [Firebase](https://firebase.google.com/), to store data for API calls.
 I learned how to use and add data from the API and render the information in a dropdown and using props to render the content.

 **Mike Villa:**
+This project was a great learning experience for me.
+Working in a team of three developers I was able to experience using git from a whole new point of view.
+I was also able to see how different the process of building a website is with multiple developers working on different parts of the project concurrently.
+For me one of the most valuable experiences was working through my teammates code to help solve problems and to build new features into that code.
+In addition to all of this I was able to further my experience with using API's and Redux by implementing them into the project.

 **Oxana Howard:**